A Superfood Smoothie for Better Digestion and Intestinal Health

 - Blend it all up on high until the consistency looks good to you.
 Enjoy it soon after making it for the best taste and digestive benefits.

-When to Use This Intestinal Health Smoothie
+When to Have This Intestinal Health Smoothie

 The best time to drink this smoothie for digestion is around half an hour before a meal, particularly one often gives you trouble like a meal with meat, dairy or wheat.